appcircleio/appcircle-docusaurus/docs/account/sso/single-sign-on.md

 https://my.appcircle.io/sso/spacetechsso
 ```

-The `spacetechsso` in the above URL represents your SSO alias.
+Notice that the name `spacetechsso` in the SSO URL above is the SSO alias.
+You can replace it with your own SSO alias and use it.
 :::info

 If you are a self-hosted Appcircle user, you can use the same method too.